Prophylaxis Teeth Cleaning in Rancho Bernardo & 4S Ranch

 Periodontal disease and gingivitis occur when bacteria from plaque colonize on the gingival (gum) tissue – either above or below the gum line.
-These bacteria colonies cause serious inflammation and irritation which in turn produce a chronic inflammatory response in the body.
+These bacteria colonies cause serious inflammation and irritation, producing a chronic inflammatory response in the body.
 As a result, the body begins to systematically destroy gum and bone tissue, making the teeth shift, become unstable, or completely fall out.
-The pockets between the gums and teeth become deeper and house more bacteria which may travel via the bloodstream and infect other parts of the body.
+The pockets between the gums and teeth become deeper and house more bacteria that may travel via the bloodstream and infect other body parts.

 Reasons for prophylaxis/teeth cleaning

 Prophylaxis is an excellent procedure to help keep the oral cavity in good health and also halt the progression of gum disease.